Bangladesh Population 2016

 The capital and largest city of Bangladesh is Dhaka, which has a population of 14.4 million and a density of 19,447 people per square mile (50,368/square mile).
 The city has a metro population of more than 7 million.
 Dhaka is often called the Rickshaw Capital of the World with more than 600,000 cycle rickshaws on the roads every day.
 The next-largest city is Chittagong, with a population of 2.6 million.

-The last official census in the country was carried out in 2011 although confirmed figures are yet to be released.
-Estimates here suggest that the Bangladesh population stood at 148 million while an approximation from the CIA in July of that year indicated that numbers were more likely to be significantly higher at 158,570,535.
+The last official census in the country was carried out in 2011.
+The Bangladesh population stood at 142 million while an approximation from the CIA in July of that year indicated that numbers were more likely to be significantly higher at 158,570,535.

 98% of the Bangladesh population are ethnic Bengalis with the remaining 2% made up from Biharis and other ethnic tribes.
 Minorities in Bangladesh include indigenous people in northern Bangladesh and the Chittagong Hill Tracts, which have 11 ethnic tribal groups such as the Chakma, Tanchangya, Kuki, Bawm and Marma.
 The Mymensingh region is home to a large Garo population, while North Bengal has a large population of aboriginal Santals.